Mishkanian/School_District_Analysis/README.md

   - Thomas High School was no longer included on the list of top five schools.

 - When the ninth graders' of Thomas High School had their scores omitted from the calculations, the following changes occured:
-  - Overall Passing Percentages and Average Scores were only slightly changed from the first trial.
+  - Overall Passing Percentages and Average Scores for Thomas High School were only slightly changed from the first trial.
     - Average Scores for Math and Reading *increased* by 0.06
     - Overall Passing Percentages decreased by 0.11%
   - **School rankings are unchanged.** Thomas High School is still the second best performing school in the district with an overall passing rate of 90.63% among their tenth through twelfth graders.